usmc1371nerd/100days-python/readme.md

 4 pillars of OOP

--Encapsulation   (wrapping up your data, controlling access to them)  /n -Inheritance     (inherting data from another class)  /n -Polymorphism    (An object can have many form "think cloning")  /n -Abstraction     (SHowing only the essential features)  /n
+-Encapsulation   (wrapping up your data, controlling access to them)  \n -Inheritance     (inherting data from another class)  \n -Polymorphism    (An object can have many form "think cloning")  \n -Abstraction     (SHowing only the essential features)  \n

 **********************************
 * Property = Variable in a class *